JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Logging.md

 Logging
 =========================

-My first idea about logging for JavaFX was to build myself a small lightweight and powerful module to add log capability to JRebirth Framework.
+My first idea about logging for JavaFX apps was to build myself a small lightweight and powerful module to add log capability to JRebirth Framework.

 But after some hundred of lines of code written, I realized that using a real logging library could be interesting and not too heavy to embed.